 Here are 10 music marketing ideas from the Music 3.0 Internet Music guidebook.
 It’s easier to sell your music if you add extra value to it, so it helps to think outside the box when it comes to distributing your music.
 Thanks to Bruce Houghton of the great music blog Hypebot for numbers 7 through 10.

-1) Develop a package – This could mean anything from a CD and a vinyl album, to a digital download and album with all alternative mixes, to a boxed set of CD’s or anything in-between.
+1) Develop a package – This could mean anything from a CD and a custom vinyl pressing and albums in LA, to a digital download and album with all alternative mixes, to a boxed set of CD’s or anything in-between.
 The idea is to go beyond just the typical CD and digital offerings.

 2) Sequential numbering – Numbering a physical product (for example; “#5 of 1000”) gives it the feeling of exclusivity.
 The product becomes a special edition and a must-have for the true fan.